 - Location and number of PoPs

 - Regional or geographic coverage

 - QoS and capacity of IBXs and data centers

 Benefits of Edge Application

-Azion Edge Application brings the power of edge computing to its CDN services, which include modules for edge caching, application acceleration, image optimization, and load balancing.
+Azion Edge Application replaces legacy CDN services with edge computing capabilities, including modules for edge caching, application acceleration, image optimization, and load balancing.
 In addition, Edge Application can be extended with security and real-time analytics using Edge Firewall and Edge Analytics products, as well as the ability to create personalized content and edge-native applications through Edge Functions.

-Edge Caching provides CDN services designed for today’s Internet.
-Our software defined network monitors and processes requests in real time, always ensuring the connection is secure and that end users are served by the healthiest, nearest Edge Node.
+Edge Caching provides caching services designed for today’s Internet.
+Our software-defined network monitors and processes requests in real time, always ensuring the connection is secure and that end users are served by the healthiest, nearest Edge Node.
 With our serverless platform, Azion customers can create code, business rules, clustering logic, and categorize cached data on the edge to support high volumes of requests and dynamic content delivery.

 With Edge Caching, Azion customers gain:

 - First line of defense against attacks

 - Faster page loads